-There are three possible exit levels: Certificate, Diploma, or Masters.
+There are three possible exit levels: Postgraduate Certificate, Postgraduate Diploma, or Master's.
 The emphasis – at every level – is on developing the knowledge, understanding, and judgement necessary to facilitate meaningful learning in, for, and through the outdoors.

 The Certificate programme provides a sound understanding of the interconnection between nature and culture, the values associated with such a relationship, and the role of experiential outdoor education in considering these values.
-The Diploma extends this with further academic study and a Professional Development Programme (involving field courses and a professional placement), integrating academic theory with practical environmental education.
-The Masters extends this further still with a dissertation.
+The Diploma extends this with further academic study and a Professional Development Programme (involving field courses and a placement), integrating academic theory with practical environmental education.
+The Master’s extends this further still with a dissertation.
+The Master’s and Diploma programmes can be taken on a full-time or part-time basis.
+The Certificate is by nature a part-time programme of study.

 For the Postgraduate Certificate (60 credits), you will complete the following three courses: